Transmetal/lscript/README.md

 ## Welcome to the LAZY script  v2.1.4

-**For feature-recommendation , add it on the "Issues" tab.
-NOW!**

-**I AM NOT RESPONSIBLE HOW YOU USE THIS TOOL.BE LEGAL AND NOT STUPID.**

-**This script will make your life easier, and of course faster.**

-**Its not only for noobs.Its for whoever wants to type less and do actually more.**

 ### What is this
 This is a script for Kali Linux that automates many procedures about wifi penetration and hacking.
 I actually made it for fun for me just to save some time, but i don't mind publicing it.